-3. Operation parameters define How the geometry will be machined.
+3. Operation parameters define How the part will be machined.

 These are in fact the only real "milling parameters".
-Three different types of operation are available: in addition to the standard (3D) Operation, a 2D Operation and a Bitmap Operation are available as well.
+Three different types of operation are available: the Vector Operation, the Geometry Operation and the Bitmap Operation.

 The Project is the central concept of DeskProto.
 All information about a prototype is stored in a Project file, which is the file to be opened when starting and to be saved when finishing.
 The project file contains all milling parameters and viewing parameters, and also contains a reference to the geometry file (although it does not contain the geometry itself).